shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-faq.md

   measurement.

-## What impression types are not measured by Xandr?
+## What impression types are not measured by Microsoft Advertising?

 "blank" and "default"

-## When does the Xandr viewability script start measuring?
+## When does the Microsoft Advertising viewability script start measuring?
 Will the script wait for the creative to load before measuring?

-The Xandr viewability script waits for the creative content to load before measuring for viewability.
+The Microsoft Advertising viewability script waits for the creative content to load before measuring for viewability.
 This may be a source of discrepancies with other measurement vendors, in particular when the creative content is a large file.

-## Will the Xandr viewability script slow down my page load or otherwise impact my page content?
+## Will the Microsoft Advertising viewability script slow down my page load or otherwise impact my page content?

 No. The script, which is approximately 20KB, is served from a globally distributed CDN that is optimized for speed and reliability.
 All script